Does Methylene Blue Turn Your Brain Blue?

 At the small, supplemental doses people take for cognitive support, Methylene Blue doesn't accumulate or dye your tissues permanently.
 Your body uses what it needs and excretes the rest, typically through the urine, which is why your pee might have a temporary blue-green tint.

-The real story of Methylene Blue isn’t about color, it’s about chemistry.
+The real story of Methylene Blue isn't about color.
+It's about chemistry.

 Once ingested, it crosses the blood brain barrier and interacts with the mitochondria inside neurons.
 In simple terms, it acts as an electron carrier, helping your brain cells produce ATP more efficiently.
 Think of it as a molecular assistant that keeps your brain's energy machinery running smoothly.